 ; it also sold GE Capital's Commercial Lending and Leasing portfolios in Australia and New Zealand to

 On the growth front, in 2015, the company created GE Digital, with activities focused on assisting in the market development of its digital product offerings through software design, fulfillment and product management, while also interfacing with its customers.
 Digital revenues include software-enabled product upgrades, internally developed software (including Predix) and associated hardware, and software-enabled productivity solutions.

 Mergers and Acquisitions

-In November 2015, toward its strategy of transforming more toward its industrial business, GE acquired the power assets of France's Alstom for $16.9 billion.
-This deal, the biggest acquisition in GE's history to date, would expand GE's global base of power-generating turbines.
-It would also provide the company with access to expected growth in emerging markets.
+for $16.9 billion.
+This deal, the biggest acquisition in GE's history to date, expanded GE's global base of power-generating turbines.
+It also provided the company with access to expected growth in emerging markets.